-In Nepal, Humanity & Inclusion aims to enhance access to education for all children, including children with disabilities, and to enable people with injuries or disabilities to benefit from rehabilitation sessions.
+In Nepal, HI aims to enhance access to education for all children, including children with disabilities, and to enable people with injuries or disabilities to benefit from rehabilitation sessions.

 Collapsed building, Nepal - Humanity & Inclusion | © Wesley Pryor / HI

-Humanity & Inclusion trains teachers and promotes access to education for children with special education needs, particularly children with disabilities in 16 districts, through the “Reading for All” project.
+HI trains teachers and promotes access to education for children with special education needs, such as autism, particularly children with disabilities in 16 districts, through the “Reading for All” project.
+HI also provides support to young girls and teenage girls with disabilities from the most disadvantaged communities by promoting their access to education.
 In addition, the organisation supports five rehabilitation centres in Nepal, enabling thousands of people in the country to benefit from physiotherapy and orthopaedic fitting, and works to improve rehabilitation services in earthquake-affected districts.

 The organisation also facilitates the professional inclusion of people with disabilities.
 It provides personalised support and advice, and helps them to undertake training to practise the professional activity of their choice.
 The organisation also raises employers' awareness of disability and works with professional inclusion services to meet the specific needs of people with disabilities.